-More threats made against metro area schools
+More threats made against Colorado schools

 Weld Re-8 School District officials said there has been no credible threat identified, but in light of recent threats to schools in Colorado and around the country, the school was placed on lockdown as a precaution "to ensure the safety of our students and staff."

-All other schools in the district were placed on lockout as a precaution.
+The lockdown was lifted just before 11 a.m.
+All other schools in the district were placed on lockout as a precaution but that has since been lifted.

+On the Western Slope, potential threats have been made on social media against several schools in the Grand Valley, the Mesa County Sheriff's Office said.

+Investigators concluded that while a threat was made, it was not for a school in Mesa County.
+It was not until the threat was circulated among students in District 51 that local schools were mentioned.

 Earlier Wednesday, a student at Bear Creek High School in Lakewood was taken into custody after a threat of violence.